Brothers reportedly involved in Jussie Smollett alleged hoax release statement expressing 'regret'

-CHICAGO --The pair of brothers reportedly involved in allegedly staging an attack on "Empire" actor Jussie Smollett have broken their silence.
+CHICAGO --The lawyer for the pair of brothers reportedly involved in allegedly staging an attack on "Empire" actor Jussie Smollett released a statement on her clients' behalf late Thursday.

-The Osundairo brothers released a statement through their lawyer, Gloria Schmidt, expressing "regret over their involvement in this situation."

 The full statement reads, "My clients have tremendous regret over their involvement in this situation, and they understand how it has impacted people across the nation, particularly minority communities and especially those who have been victims of hate crimes themselves."